kristiania-pg6301-2021/pg6301-react-and-express-lectures/README.md

   * Configure how to check username and passport with the local passport strategy
   * Configure how to store and serialize user with passport
   * use `req.user` in /api/profile
+* [x] Implement Cross Origin Resource Sharing headers with GET request
+  * Update URL for profile
+  * Use https with parcel
+  * Implement headers
-* [ ] Implement Google with passport js
+* [ ] Implement Cross Origin Resource Sharing headers with POST request
-  * Change /login to use passport-google
+  * Change profile fetch to use POST
-  * Setup Google client id and client secret at https://console.cloud.google.com/
-  * Implement callback from Google
+  * Implement more headers
-  * Fix routing in server
-* [ ] Implement Active Directory with passport js
+* [ ] Implement Implicit Oauth2 flow with Google in frontend
+  * Generate redirect URL
+  * Handle callback
+  * Send access_token to server in header